-As of June 30, 2015, we had approximately \$118.6 million in cash and cash equivalents, compared to \$42.8 million in cash and cash equivalents as of December 31, 2014.
-Excluding the receipt in the third quarter of 2015 of \$57.5 million from Intrexon related to the Ares Trading Agreement and given our current development plans, we anticipate that our current cash resources will be sufficient to fund our operations into the second quarter of 2017.
+As of September 30, 2015, we had approximately \$163.8 million in cash and cash equivalents, compared to \$42.8 million in cash and cash equivalents as of December 31, 2014.
+Given our current development plans, we anticipate that our current cash resources will be sufficient to fund our operations into the first quarter of 2018.
 However, changes may occur that would consume our existing capital prior to that time, including the scope and progress of our research and development efforts and changes in governmental regulation.
 Actual costs may ultimately vary from our current expectations, which could materially impact our use of capital and our forecast of the period of time through which our financial resources will be adequate to support our operations.
-We have estimated the sufficiency of our cash resources based in part on the anticipated advancement of our synthetic immuno-oncology product candidates in the clinic under our exclusive channel partnership with Intrexon the M.D.
-Anderson License, and we expect that the costs associated with these product candidates, as well as additional product candidates in our pipeline, will increase the level of our overall research and development expenses significantly going forward.
+We have estimated the sufficiency of our cash resources based in part on the anticipated advancement of our synthetic immuno-oncology product candidates in the clinic under our exclusive partnership and collaboration with Intrexon and the MD Anderson License, and we expect that the costs associated with these product candidates, as well as additional product candidates in our pipeline, will increase the level of our overall research and development expenses significantly going forward.